 - Fortune 500 companies lose at least $31.5 billion a year by failing to share knowledge, according to International Data Corp.5

 - In the Critical Knowledge Transfer book, a survey highlighted that 53% of respondents claimed the knowledge-related costs of losing key employees could reach almost $300,000.
 In another estimate from the same source, 11% believed the costs associated with losing knowledge through employees leaving could be close to $1,000,000, while others said the cost was ‘priceless.’6

-This failure to document and store knowledge results in wasted time, recreated solutions, lost productivity, repeated mistakes and the same questions answered repeatedly.
+This failure to document and store knowledge results in wasted time, lost productivity, repeated mistakes and employee dissatisfaction.
 In comparison, however, effective knowledge management has quantifiable benefits.

 - Faster and more effective onboarding: Being able to find information quickly when an employee starts a new job boosts productivity and reduces the time required to be up and running, saving money in the process.